ordina-jworks/ordina-jworks.github.io/_posts/2019-08-13-Using-Lets-Encrypt-Certificates-In-Java.md

 sudo apt-get install certbot python-certbot-apache
 ```

-You can choose to retrieve a certificate, or retrieve it and install it immediately on your web server, eg. Apache by adding the parameter `--apache`.
+By default, `certbot` retrieves a certificate and installs it immediately on your web server by adding an extra parameter, eg. `--apache` for [Apache HTTP Server](https://httpd.apache.org/){:target="_blank" rel="noopener noreferrer"}.
 For our situation, it is enough to retrieve a certificate.
-You do this with the following command:
+This is done by adding the `certonly` parameter to the command as follows:

 ```
 certbot certonly